spectrocloud/librarium/styleguide/spectro-cloud-style-guide.md

 # Spectro Cloud Style Guide

 The Spectro Cloud style guide provides standards and guidelines for developing Spectro Cloud-related documentation.
-The style guide will act as a tool to ensure that the content produced across Spectro Cloud reflects our sense of style and voice.
+The style guide will act as a tool to ensure that the content produced reflects our sense of style and voice.

-This document is by the Spectro Cloud Documentation Team of writers chartered to set and maintain readability, usage, correctness, and consistency for all Spectro Cloud documentation content.

 # Table of Contents